 Elsa finds notes which reveal that the Monster has a lifespan ten times that of a normal human, unless its energy were drained off artificially by – get this – changing the poles from plus to minus.
 Science!
 Talbot realises that the evil energies from his body could also be drained away by Frankenstein's equipment.

 Mannering, a visionary gleam in his eye, begins reassembling the equipment.
 The angry mob considers deferring judgement.
 The innkeeper remembers the underground stream that runs the castle turbines… You remember those?
 The castle turbines?
-No?
-Well, never mind.
-The innkeeper remembers them.
-He suggests redirecting the stream so that it doesn't flow through the frozen, ice-filled caverns underneath the castle anymore, but instead drowns the people in it.
+You don't?
+Well, rest assured that there were castle turbines and the innkeeper remembers them.
+He suggests redirecting the stream so that it doesn't flow through the frozen, ice-filled caverns underneath the castle anymore, but instead floods the castle, drowning everyone.
 The Mayor rejects the idea.
+Atwill, you buzzkill!

 First up, Frankenstein Meets the Wolf Man is mostly a Wolf Man movie.
 Nothing wrong with this.
 Lon Chaney Jr's tortured, desperate monster is often the redeeming feature of the later Universal Monster Movies.
 The flip side of this is that the Monster gets virtually no characterisation.
 Is he still the malevolent version of the Monster with Ygor's brain from the end of Ghost?
 Apparently, there are deleted scenes suggesting that he is, but there's nothing in the finished film we see to suggest Ygor reigns in the membrane.